Hello everyone! 🙂

 Unfortunately, the devices fail and quite a few humans are killed.
 This was pretty sad and such a shame as I was hoping for the Doctor’s devices for protecting humanity to work.
 But on the other hand, it’s interesting how Jodie’s Doctor isn’t always the saviour in this situation with the Cybermen being so powerful.

-It also gives Jodie’s Doctor a chance to show off her anger as the Doctor, especially when her companions are pointing out the blinking obvious as to what’s going on with some people dead.
+It also gives Jodie’s Doctor a chance to show off her anger, especially when her companions are pointing out the blinking obvious as to what’s going on with some people dead.
 Jodie’s Doctor orders her three companions to leave with the human survivors as they refuse to abandon her.

 Soon, they do as the Doctor says, but are soon chased by Cyber drones and two Cybermen led by the Lone Cyberman.
 Graham and Yaz soon separate from Ryan as they join the remaining humans aboard their ship.
 Ryan reunites with the Doctor and they, with a young man named Ethan, hijack a Cyber shuttle.